 “The one who is conscious of his soul’s nobility will not endure a dishonorable life.” ―Sophocles

-3. Honor as extraordinary investment in one’s character.
-An honorable person may be defined as someone who strongly values his or her character, such that they will go to great lengths to avoid doing anything vicious or shameful (even if nobody else will ever know).
+An honorable person may be defined as someone who strongly values his or her character, such that they will go to great lengths to avoid doing anything vicious or shameful.
 Sometimes this facet is called “pride” (or in an inverted way, “a sense of shame”), “character,” or “dignity.”

-4. Honor as public standing or reputation.
-There is also a sense of honor which means something like “unusually sensitive to one’s social status, and prone to take exceptional offense to being insulted” — from which you get things like “honor culture,” “honor killings,” and the like.
+One sense of honor means something like “unusual sensitivity to one’s social status or to being insulted”—from which you get things like “honor culture,” “honor killings,” and the like.
 In this case, your character and dignity are your own, but your honor is determined by those around you, and you may be periodically called upon to prove it or to defend it against insults.
+When you honor someone, using honor as a verb, it’s this sort of honor you’re referring to.

 The man of honor thinks of his character, the inferior man of his position.
 The man of honor desires justice, the inferior man favor.” ―Confucius[1]

-“Character — the willingness to accept responsibility for one’s own life — is the source from which self respect springs.” ―Joan Didion[2]
+“Character—the willingness to accept responsibility for one’s own life—is the source from which self respect springs.” ―Joan Didion[2]

-Dishonor usually connotes a failure of character rather than one of skill or luck.
+Dishonor usually connotes a failure of character rather than of skill or luck.
 You can lose or fail honorably if you fought the good fight.

 Honor culture